Toys on top By the staff of Dirt Wheels

 Aiding in the power delivery is an Ibexx-modified clutch that incorporates everything the company offers.

 PERFECTING THE PACKAGE

-Spread around the car are an Assault steering wheel, grill, shift knob, center rear-view mirror and a great flip-up spare-tire rack.
+Spread around the car are an Assault steering wheel, grille, shift knob, center rear-view mirror, and a great flip-up spare-tire rack.
 To aid those parts in enriching the look of the car are the Glazzkraft carbon fiber hood and dash kit.
-Adventure happens at night, so the car is covered in KC HiLiTES products, including a giant 39-inch light bar, rear pod lights and pod lights mounted to the front bumper.
-Providing even more rear view and light are Sector Seven billet side mirrors with integrated LED lights.
+Adventure happens at night, so the car is covered in KC HiLiTES products, including a giant 39-inch light bar, rear pod lights, and pod lights mounted to the front bumper.
+Providing even more rearview and light are Sector Seven billet side mirrors with integrated LED lights.
 Cleverly, the mirror lights shine straight ahead and to the side to illuminate trailside hazards or turn entrances.

 Ryan can run the car with all four Simpson seats or remove the rears.
 The seats mount to the stock, quick-release seat-slider mounts.
 Or, the rears can be popped out and replaced by Tusk rear cargo racks from Rocky Mountain ATV.
 The cargo racks also mount to stock seat bases, and they make the rear-seat area a flat cargo platform with multiple tie-down points.

 A large commitment was made for entertainment via an SSV Works Kicker five-speaker plug & play stereo system specifically designed to work with the Polaris Ride Command system that is stock on the Turbo S.